-Shelters provide temporary hous typically they serve a disproportionate number of people with fewer resources.
+Shelters provide temporary housing for displaced persons, though typically they serve a disproportionate number of people with fewer resources.
 This includes people who-because of age, disability, language barriers, or income-have limited housing options and require additional assistance to recover from an incident.
 For example, the city anticipates that a larger percentage of renters will seek shelter, as homeowners are more likely to remain with their property or have insurance to cover housing alternatives.